ridakhan2811/EcoCart/README.md

 # EcoCart 🛒🌱

-**EcoCart** is an e-commerce platform focused on eco-friendly and sustainable products.
-This project is being collaboratively developed by a team of diploma students passionate about environmental impact and modern technology.
+**EcoCart** is an e-commerce platform focused on eco-friendly and sustainable products as a contribution to sustainable development

 ---